 Forward 2040: About the Comprehensive Plan

-Minnesota law requires that all cities, counties, and townships within the seven-county metropolitan region must update their comprehensive plan every ten years.
-Bloomington’s last comprehensive plan was updated in 2008.
+- Statutory requirements: Minnesota law requires that all cities, counties, and townships in the seven-county metropolitan region update their comprehensive plan every ten years.
+Bloomington’s last update was in 2008.

-The Plan also needs updating, because Bloomington is changing.
-While our population has remained relatively stable since 1970, we’ve become much more diverse and added thousands of new jobs.
-And we expect to grow even more: By 2040, the Metropolitan Council predicts that Bloomington will have 6,000 additional residents and 17,000 additional jobs.
+- Changing needs and priorities: An update allows the City to respond to changing needs, challenges and opportunities.
+While Bloomington’s population has remained relatively stable since 1970, we’ve become much more diverse and added thousands of new jobs.
+And we expect to grow even more: by 2040, Bloomington is forecast to have 6,000 additional residents and 17,000 additional jobs.

 - Regional coordination: An update ensures the City’s plans for future development and infrastructure improvements align with the Metropolitan Council’s goals and guidelines for coordinated regional development.

 How is the Comprehensive Plan used?

 The Comprehensive Plan provides guidance and information that is used in many ways by City officials, staff, citizens, and others.
 These include:

 Guides development and zoning decisions: The Plan identifies where future development can occur and priority areas for redevelopment.
 It lays out the long-term vision for the City and provides guidance to ensure that zoning decisions are consistent with that vision.